Projective measure without projective Baire: Definition of the Forcing Iteration

-\begin{rem} Note that we can also use $\Cl$ of the following explicit form.
-The abstract definition with guessing systems serves the purpose of proving an abstract iteration theorem. and may help to aid the intuition of the reader.
-The two forms are equivalent for successor $\lambda$, modulo a recursive translation.
-For $\lambda\in\Inacc$ this equivalence holds on a set which is dense in the same sense as $\dom(\Cl)$.
+\begin{rem} Note that we can give $\Cl$ the following explicit form.
+The definition given earlier in the context of our iteration theorem is equivalent to the present one modulo a recursive translation.